adhd-autism-social-vr xrcare xrcare paper spacefind head-in-the-clouds openark ar-video-query ems piano-palette

 About Me

-My current research in human-computer interaction focuses on the intersection of extended /virtual / augmented reality (XR / VR / AR) and mental health + accessibility.
-My past projects have spanned various application areas such as healthcare, music, and architecture.
+My current research in human-computer interaction focuses on the intersection of technology and neurodivergence / mental health.
+I primarily work on the development and design process of 3D user interfaces and interactions for virtual and augmented reality applications (VR / AR).
+My past projects have spanned various application areas such as at-home healthcare, architectural design, music, and more.

 Previously, I graduated from UC Berkeley with a B.S. in Electrical Engineering and Computer Science as a member of the Berkeley EECS Honors Program.
 I worked under the supervision of Prof. Bjoern Hartmann in the Jacobs Institute for Design Innovation, Prof. Luisa Caldas in the XR Lab, and Dr. Allen Yang in the FHL Vive Center for Enhanced Reality